Treme (TV series): Local response

 New Orleanians waited cautiously for the series premiere of Treme, but quickly embraced the show as an accurate and honest representation of the city.
 The Times-Picayune writer Dave Walker expressed the city's collective sentiment that Treme is "the screen depiction that New Orleans deserves, has always desired, but has been denied."
 While Simon attempted to recreate post-Katrina New Orleans with precision, he did confess a willingness to include subtle anachronisms such as the inclusion of a Hubig's pie in the first episode when such pies were still unavailable.

 Simon prefaced the airing of the first episode with a letter in The Times-Picayune promising not perfect historical accuracy but a treatment "respectful of the historical reality."
 Treme includes many location-specific references, as did Simon's The Wire.
 In response, The Times-Picayune published a weekly debriefing of each episode's unexplained New Orleans references called "Treme Explained".

+Adolph L. Reed Jr., a professor of political science at University of Pennsylvania raised in New Orleans, criticized the series for its clichéd portrayal of the city and the issues around Katrina, contending that Simon's "brilliant" sense of the effects of deindustrialisation was undercut by the incoherence of his analysis of the root causes, namely neoliberalism.
+Reed Jr. charged Simon with accepting uncritically a view of the New Orleans working classes as "culturally authentic", a narrative he deemed ultimately touristic: "The dramatic imagery of the stranded and displaced, and the apparent urgency of the moment, overwhelmed capacity for sober reflection or interrogation of the pietistic declarations.
+Analogies to clearer, explicit forms of racial oppression like slavery or Jim Crow segregation commonly stood in for examinations of causes of manifest inequalities and strategic responses to them."